Military medics deploy in California, Texas as virus surges

 Gimenez said that too few people, especially younger people, have been following the “new normal” guidelines, so the county needed another enforcement tool.

-Meanwhile, a Florida state legislator, Republican Rep. Anthony Sabatini, filed a lawsuit Friday against a mask ordinance in Pinellas County, home to St. Petersburg and Clearwater.
-About 100 people in support of his stance rallied in front of the county courthouse, some holding signs saying mask requirements are unconstitutional.

-At least half of the 50 states have adopted requirements for wearing masks or other facial coverings.
+At least half of the 50 states have adopted requirements for wearing face coverings.

 But in Georgia, Gov. Brian Kemp has banned cities and counties from requiring face coverings.
 He sued Atlanta late Thursday to prevent it from defying his order, but Atlanta Mayor Keisha Lance Bottoms said she was prepared to go to court to maintain the local mask requirement.

-Worldwide, governments are frantically trying to prevent and put down fresh outbreaks and keep their economies running as the pandemic accelerates in some regions and threatens to come roaring back in others.
+Worldwide, governments are frantically trying to prevent and control fresh outbreaks and keep their economies running as the pandemic accelerates in some regions and threatens to come roaring back in others.
 Globally, confirmed cases numbered more than 13.8 million Friday and COVID-19 deaths totaled more than 590,000.

-To cope with the pandemic’s fallout, the United Nations said it is increasing to $10.3 billion its appeal for humanitarian aid funding
+To cope with the pandemic’s fallout, the United Nations said it is increasing to $10.3 billion its appeal for humanitarian aid.

 Jens Laerke, a spokesman for the U.N.
-Office for the Coordination of Humanitarian Affairs, said in Geneva that the number of people who need humanitarian assistance has more than doubled during the pandemic — from around 110 million to about 250 million.
+Office for the Coordination of Humanitarian Affairs, said in Geneva that the number of people who need assistance has more than doubled during the pandemic to about 250 million.

 India’s total confirmed cases surpassed 1 million, the third-highest number behind the United States and Brazil, and its death toll reached more than 25,000.
 That followed Brazil’s announcement Thursday evening that its confirmed cases exceeded 2 million, including 76,000 deaths.

-The continuing surge of new cases in India — where experts believe the vast majority of cases are still being missed — drove home concerns over the readiness of some countries to cope with outbreaks that could overwhelm hospitals and test feeble health care systems.
-The government ordered a weeklong lockdown in the technology hub of Bangalore after confirmed cases there increased exponentially.
+The continuing surge in India — where experts believe the vast majority of cases are still being missed — drove home concerns over the readiness of some countries to cope with outbreaks that could test feeble health care systems.

-New virus cases have soared in Israel since restrictions were lifted in late May.
-The country reported around 1,900 new cases on Thursday.

-Japan’s capital recorded a single-day record number of new coronavirus cases for a second straight day on Friday with 293.
-Tokyo was taken off a list of places around the country where discounts are offered under a government scheme to encourage domestic tourism.

-Spain, which earlier in the pandemic was one of the world’s hardest hit countries, was grappling with more than 150 active outbreaks, most of them in the northern Aragon and Catalonia regions.
-Health authorities asked the 5.5 million residents of Barcelona, the regional capital of Catalonia, to stay at home as much as possible to stem the virus’ spread.
+In Spain, which earlier in the pandemic was one of the world’s hardest hit countries, health authorities asked the 5.5 million residents of Barcelona to stay at home as much as possible to stem the virus’ spread.

-They also announced a local ban on social gatherings over 10 people, and nightclub and gym closures.
-Spain reported 580 new cases Thursday, the highest daily number since May 10.

 British Prime Minister Boris Johnson charted a different course, announcing that as of Aug.
 1 the government was no longer asking people to avoid public transit and would stop advising workers in England to work from home.